Audiotool

-History
+The platform debuted in 2010 using Flash technology and was redeveloped in HTML5 in 2017.
+The 2026 version was built on Rust with real-time collaborative features, including cross-device synchronization between desktop and mobile versions.
+NEXUS is Audiotool's open projects API, built on Protocol Buffers.
+It defines every entity and action in the DAW: from devices and cables to effects, automation, and more and is the same API the app uses internally.
+It gives full read/write access to all tracks in a project with full context for AI tools that get connected to a project.

 Audiotool was created to make music production accessible and free for everyone.
 André Michelle's early work included pioneering an audio hack in 2005 for audio stream generation ahead of browser support, and the emulation of the iconic Roland TR-909 in 2007.
 He also introduced the infinite desktop concept, enabling users to intuitively place and wire plugins with virtual cables.
 These efforts contributed to establishing the platform's core functionalities and guiding its development until his departure in 2023.

 Demo Version

 The 'Hobnox Audiotool Demo,' released on February 24, 2008, served as a proof of concept, demonstrating that digital signal processing (DSP) could be executed within a browser.
 This initial demonstration laid the groundwork for what Audiotool would become, showing the possibilities for online music production ahead of adding capabilities like saving and community features.

 Audiotool 1.0 Firestarter

 Two years later, after a flurry of updates, the application broke out of beta with a new polyphonic synthesizer and a partnership with LoopMasters to provide samples within the program.
 Tracks could be published to the new Audiotool community, or worked on privately and saved for extended periods.
 Options were created for other users to remix tracks, depending on the licenses the original artist specified.